 Why Does My RV Toilet Keep Clogging?

 Stop dealing with how to unclog an RV toilet.
-Read this and you will never have to worry about piping and toilet obstructions in your camper.
+Read this, and you will never have to worry about piping and toilet obstructions in your camper.

 Specially designed toilet paper for RV toilets and boat toilets makes the difference.
 Many campers seek to make savings and choose cheaper commercial brands.
 However, in this case, quality makes the difference.
 In many cases, I could recommend different brands with similar quality and prices.
 But in all my years of experience, in which I believe I have experienced every possible problem that can occur when living or traveling in an RV, I have found that only one brand on the market offers the right toilet paper for the RV toilet.
-I guarantee Scott Rapid-Dissolving Toilet Paper, made for RVs and Boats is the best.
+I guarantee Scott Rapid-Dissolving Toilet Paper, made for RVs and Boats, is the best.

-Another benefit when thinking of RV toilet paper is Kimberly-Clark Scott for RV and boat Toilets are manufactured in the US, by using wood pulp that comes from certified sustainable sources, 100% biodegradable tissue, in a 100% wind energy manufacturing facility, and the packaging is recyclable.
+Another benefit when thinking of RV toilet paper is Kimberly-Clark Scott for RV and boat Toilets are manufactured in the US by using wood pulp that comes from certified sustainable sources, 100% biodegradable tissue, in a 100% wind energy manufacturing facility, and the packaging is recyclable.

-Fix Piping and Toilet Obstruction For Good
+Chemicals To Unclog RV Toilet: Fix RV Toilet Obstruction For Good

-RV Tip for beginners #1: listen carefully and do not use cheap RV toilet paper or flushable wipes.
+RV Tip for Beginners #1: listen carefully and do not use cheap RV toilet paper or flushable wipes.
 The RV toilets work differently.
-And believe me, you don’t want to deal with a nasty clogged RV toilet.
+And believe me; you don’t want to deal with a nasty clogged RV toilet.
 The best of the best is to avoid clogged RV toilets.

 Precisely to maintain this bacterial and enzyme balance, the use of bleach in the wastewater is strongly discouraged as it inactivates the enzymes added to break down the organic matter and the breakdown of the paper.